oh-lang/oh/wishlist.md

 oh(Really; dbl): dbl { Really *= 2.5, return 50 + Really }
 ```

+Note that we disallow the inverted syntax of `function_name: return_type(...Args)`
+because this looks like declaring a type (e.g., no parentheses on the left hand side)
+and the right hand side looks like how we call a function and get an instance (not a type).
+See [returning a type](#returning-a-type) for how we'd return a type.
+TODO: we need to go through the entire doc to see if we have any remaining declarations like that.

 ## calling a function

 You can call functions with arguments in any order.
 Arguments must be specified